Canadian Border Crossing Information

 Identification requirements for U.S. Citizens and permanent residents

 If you are a citizen of the United States - You must ensure that you are carrying proof of your citizenship at the time of crossing.
-Identification can come in the form of a passport, birth certificate, a certificate of citizenship or certificate of Indian Status combined with another form of photo identification.
+Identification can come in the form of a passport, birth certificate, certificate of citizenship, or certificate of Indian Status combined with another form of photo identification.

 Criminality and Prohibitions for Entering Canada

 Important Note: Please be aware that this is only a guide and not definitive for determining admittance into Canada.

 If you have ever been convicted of a crime: There are several factors that may influence whether or not you're able to enter Canada.
 These factors include but are not limited to: the severity of the offense and the time that has passed since the offense occurred.
 All factors regarding criminal convictions remain at the discretion of the CBSA officer in accordance with Canadian Law.

 Please be aware that any offense, including misdemeanors such as DUI convictions, can make you criminally inadmissible to Canada.
 Make sure that before planning your trip to Sunset Country that you sort out the details of any criminal offenses you've incurred so that you will be able to enter the Country